flyteorg/flyteidl/protos/docs/admin/admin.rst

    "security_context", ":ref:`ref_flyteidl.core.SecurityContext`", "", "Optional: security context override to apply this execution."
    "auth_role", ":ref:`ref_flyteidl.admin.AuthRole`", "", "**Deprecated.** Optional: auth override to apply this execution."
    "quality_of_service", ":ref:`ref_flyteidl.core.QualityOfService`", "", "Indicates the runtime priority of the execution."
+   "max_parallelism", ":ref:`ref_int32`", "", "Controls the maximum number of tasknodes that can be run in parallel for the entire workflow.
+This is useful to achieve fairness.
+Note: MapTasks are regarded as one unit, and parallelism/concurrency of MapTasks is independent from this."